teamdunno/obfuscatemail/README.md

 ## Web assembly binary (WASI-compatible)
 You can do this.
 Though, some features was 'nerfed' to respect the Rust language system
 - `DEFAULT_OPTIONS` is erased from the module:
 - - Since `String` is automatically converted to Javascript's string on wasm, however, you actually cant do that in static since `String` uses heap.
 That makes it cant evaluate at Compile Time.
-You can't even use `JsValue` to that, the compiler will asks you the same thing
+You can't even use `JsValue` to that, the compiler will asks you the same thing.
+OR
+  - If you are using Rust, instead of WebAssembly, you can use `Options::default()`
-- And theres two struct to manage these, `Options` and `NullishOptions`
+- And theres two struct to manage these, `Options` for default options used on `(not exported) passOptions(options:Options)` and `NullishOptions` for the main `obfuscateMail(name:&str, options:JsValue)` function

 ## Examples
 ### Setup